Restoring Eden’s Dahlia Growing Guide

 Tubers vs. Seeds vs. Cuttings

-Dahlias can grow from tubers, seeds, and from cuttings.
-Most gardeners plant dahlias from tubers, which people often confuse with "bulbs".
-Dahlia cuttings and seeds are also viable, but they are a bit more work and can be challenging for new growers.
+Dahlias can grow from tubers, seeds, and cuttings.
+Most gardeners plant dahlias from tubers, which people often confuse with "bulbs."
+Dahlia cuttings and seeds are also viable, but they require a bit more care and can be challenging for new growers.

-Over a growing season, dahlia plants will produce tubers at the base of each stem.
-Dahlia growers spend hours every fall digging up these tubers and collecting anywhere from 3 to sometimes over 20, carbon copies of the same dahlia they enjoyed all season long.
+Over a growing season, dahlia plants will produce tuber clumps underground at the base of the main stem.
+Some Dahlia growers spend hours every fall digging up these tubers and collecting anywhere from 3 to sometimes over 20, carbon copies of the same dahlia they enjoyed all season long.

 Growing Dahlias from Seed

-Dahlia seeds get their genetic makeup from the Dahlia parents they came from.
-Dahlias are not naturally true to seed, because of their complex DNA structure, another conversation for another day.
-What it means for the grower is that if you collected 20 seeds from a single flower, those seeds will grow into 20 completely different flowers with varying characteristics as their dahlia parents.
+Dahlia seeds get their genetic makeup from the Dahlia parents from whom they came.
+Dahlias are not naturally true to seed because of their complex DNA structure—another conversation for another day.
+What it means for the grower is that if you collect 20 seeds from a single flower, those seeds will grow into 20 completely different flowers with varying characteristics as their Dahlia parents.

 Growing Dahlias from seed is a craft, not a science.
-Dahlia seeds do not come true to type, and Dahlia breeders with years of experience and constantly working to discover the next new brilliant variety.
+Dahlia seeds do not come true to type, and Dahlia breeders with years of experience are constantly working to discover the next brilliant variety.

 Where To Buy Dahlia Tubers

 Dahlias can be purchased from small Dahlia growers, seed companies at Dahlia shows, online Dahlia retailers, and even some big box stores.
 But, all dahlias are not created equal.
-Check out this article to find out more about what to expect if you purchase from a big-box retailer or importer. (https://www.restoringedenflowers.com/growingtips/the-problem-with-big-box-stores-and-mass-importers)
+Check out this article to learn more about what to expect if you purchase from a big-box retailer or importer.

-Tubers or cuttings can be ordered from Dahlia breeders or growers on their websites, between November and April of the following year.
+Tubers or cuttings can be ordered from Dahlia breeders or growers on their websites, pre-ordering as early as October and up until May of the following year.

-Restoring Eden's dahlia tuber sale usually takes place after the new year, in early to mid-February.
+Restoring Eden's dahlia tuber sale usually takes place in December.

 Where To Plant Your Dahlias: Spacing and Sunlight